Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 - Baylor is 6-2-0 against the spread this year.

-- This season, the Bears have two ATS wins in three games as a favorite of 6.5 points or more.
+- The Bears have covered the spread twice this season when favored by 6.5 points or more (in three chances).

-- Baylor's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- Baylor's games this year have gone over the total in five out of eight opportunities (62.5%).

-- In games that Baylor picks up over 443.3 yards, the team is 4-0 against the spread and 4-0 overall.
+- Baylor is 4-0 against the spread and 4-0 overall when the team totals more than 443.3 yards.

-- The Bears have turned the ball over seven times this season, two fewer than the Horned Frogs have forced (9).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.